amdavidson/archivist/readme.md

 ### Service Notes

 #### IMAP Servers
 The Archivist is currently tested against Fastmail, other IMAP servers may present issues.
-Report an issue with any problesm you see.
+Report an issue with any problems you see.